 Printing labels

-You can print labels directly from the program, or from another program or website using the API.
-For how to use the API see Automation & Integration Guide.
+You can print labels directly from the program, or from external systems โ including websites, web applications, and other software โ using the API.
+For details, see the Automation & integration guide.

 To print labels: